calculix/cae/README.md

 - Visualize BC's, constraints and loads in VTK.

 - Python code (*PYTHON keyword) in INP_code for step repetition and other kind of model generation.

-- Save display options + path to CCX and CGX.

 - Run job from CAE.
 Settings for path to *ccx* command.